 My son has just graduated from Palo Alto Prep and is currently enrolled at Foothill College.
 This school has been an incredible experience for all of us my son in particular and it happened at a time when my son had suffered rejection from the public schools and gone through experiences that had left him depressed and with low self esteem.
 Going to PAP a new world opened up for him he felt included and understood and the nurturing environment allowed him to make connections with peers and teachers alike.
 The school has a young vibrant faculty and all the teachers have been friendly and extremely helpful to my son they have travelled together across the world during their yearly trips oversea and we as a family will be forever grateful to PAP for the great place it was for my son to spend four wonderful years.He has grown emotionally and he is no longer the traumatized kid that came from the public school system thanks to Palo Alto Prep.

 Palo Alto Preparatory School is a private high school in Palo Alto.
-The principal of Palo Alto Preparatory School is Mr. Christopher Keck and can be contacted at firstname.lastname@example.org.
-60 students attend Palo Alto Preparatory School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+The principal of Palo Alto Preparatory School is Mr. Christopher Keck, whose e-mail is email@example.com.
+60 students go to Palo Alto Preparatory School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 The student to teacher ratio at Palo Alto Preparatory School is 9:1.
 Achieve, Inc. School is one of the nearest high schools.

 - Ceramics sculpture